liferay/liferay-docs/develop/tutorials/articles/localization-tutorial.markdown

     add-entity=Añadir Entity

 Once you've done that, you're done in the language module.
-Now when you use the language key, it will automatically be translated depending on which locale the application's user has.
+Now when you use the language key, it will automatically be translated depending on the user's locale.

 ## Put the Language Module in a JAR